eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 * name it *Receive SMS by Email*
 * select *HTTP / Webhook Requests* as trigger step of the workflow
-* configure a static response for the webhook, with status code `200`, header `Content-Type: application/xml` and the static response below:
+* configure a static response for the webhook, with status code `200`, header `Content-Type:application/xml` and the static response below:

 ```
 <?xml version="1.0" encoding="UTF-8" ?>